-- Ciarán grabbed a defibrillator and resuscitation equipment which had been placed with all the first aid patrols as "part and planning" for the event, and he ran to where Siobhán was lying on her side, in "what looked like the recovery position."
+----Ciarán was kept busy with the usual issues during the race-a steady stream of people came over the line, fatigued, cramped and in need of assistance.
+But then he received a call that was different. -It was a request for Advanced Life Support equipment which had been placed with all the first aid patrols as "part and planning" for the event, and he ran to where Siobhán was lying on her side, in "what looked like the recovery position."
 Another Irish Red Cross volunteer Gary Ward and a Code Blue Emergency Medical Technician Paul Kennedy were trying to rouse Siobhán by shaking her, trying to wake her up.